jaredsbt/cse15l-lab-reports/LabReport2.md

 # Part 1
 ![Hello image](images/Hello.png)

-1) The public string method, handleRequest
+1) The public string method, 'handleRequest'
-2) HandleRequest is called with an URI as its arguement, and it looks at the string input after the "=" in the uri path.
-This string is concatenated with the Handler class's string field, emptyString, intialized with an empty string.
+2) 'HandleRequest' is called with an URI as its arguement, and it looks at the string input after the "=" in the uri path.
+In this case, the string "Hi" is concatenated with the Handler class's string field called 'emptyString'.
+Handler also uses an int field called 'counter' that keeps track of the amount URI requests.
+Prior to the uri request, the defeault value of the 'emptyString' field is an empty string ("") and the default value of the 'counter' field is 1.
+3) The value of field 'emptyString' is changed by first concatenating the value of 'counter' with ") ", the string after "add-message?s=" within the uri path, and a line break " \n".
+Since 'counter' keeps track of the amount of requests made starting at 1, we have to add 1 every time there is a request in the uri path.
+In the moment, our fields look like:
+    'emptyString = "1) Hi
+                   '
+    'counter = 2'

 The emptyString field concatenates the string following "add-message?s=", and the counter field is a of type integer that keeps track of the amount of times the server loads a new URI request starting at count 1.  along with an integer field called counter, is mutable every time the server loads a new uri path with a string following "add-message?s=".
-4) The value is changed by concatenating the string after "add-message?s=" within the uri path.
-It does not matter if the request is meant to be an integer (123) or a double (1.23), the requests are treated as strings.
-These strings are then listed with counter (which kept track of the amount of requests) by conctatenating counter along with ")" and a new line "\" to emptyString.

 ![How are you image](images/HowAreYou.png)
 1) replace(), getPath(), getQuery(), split(), equals(), String.valueOf()